lguzzon-scratchbook/gdb/README.md

 ## Maintenance

-This repository provides minified builds of GenosDB (GDB), a decentralized P2P graph database designed for modern web applications.
+This repository provides production builds of GenosDB (GDB), a decentralized P2P graph database designed for modern web applications.
 These builds are freely available for anyone to use and integrate into their projects.
-Please note that the source code is not publicly available at this time; only the minified versions are provided.
+Please note that the source code is not publicly available at this time; only the production builds versions are provided.
 The project is actively maintained by Esteban Fuster Pozzi ([@estebanrfp](https://github.com/estebanrfp))

 ## Author